Grabosticus/12222190_impressionist-stylegan/README.md

 **Cluster_ind**...
 The ID of the cluster the image was grouped into during K-Means clustering

 ## Model Architecture
-I created a StyleGAN [2], as described in the original paper, but with some changes described in later architectures to improve the performance of my model on the dataset.
-Here, I will list my design choices and why they have been chosen.
+I implemented a StyleGAN [2] largely following the original paper, but incorporated several modifications introduced in later variants to improve performance on my dataset.
+Below, I summarize the main design choices and the motivation behind each one.

 ### Adaptive Discriminator Augmentation (ADA)
-I noticed that, especially after clustering and therefore decreasing the effective dataset size, my model was prone to discriminator overfitting.
-Therefore I created an ADA mechanism to recognize discriminator overfitting and perform data augmentation if it is detected.
-ADA is a mechanism, that is used in later StyleGAN architectures, such as StyleGAN2-ADA [3].
+I observed that the discriminator tended to overfit—especially after clustering, which effectively reduces the dataset size per cluster.
+To address this, I implemented Adaptive Discriminator Augmentation (ADA) to detect signs of discriminator overfitting and apply data augmentation when necessary.
+ADA is a technique used in later StyleGAN architectures, such as StyleGAN2-ADA [3].

 ### Loss Function: Non-Saturating Logistic Loss (with R1 penalty for the discriminator)
-In early training runs I used the Wasserstein Loss function, but after I implemented ADA, I had to switch to a loss function which is centered around 0, since ADA recognizes discriminator overfitting by the signage of the score on the real images.
-Non-Saturating Logistic Loss satisfies this property.
+In early training runs, I used the Wasserstein loss.
+However, after introducing ADA, I needed a loss formulation whose discriminator scores are centered around zero, since ADA detects overfitting based on the sign of the discriminator output on real images.
+The non-saturating logistic loss satisfies this requirement, and I additionally applied an R1 penalty to regularize the discriminator.

 ### Exponential Moving Average (EMA) Generator
-I used a EMA Generator, whose weights are a moving average of the Generator weights.
-This makes the EMA Generator weight-changes smoother than those for the original Generator, resulting in better overall performance.
+I maintained an EMA version of the Generator, where the weights are computed as a moving average of the main Generator’s weights.
+This produces smoother weight updates and typically yields more stable and higher-quality outputs than using the raw Generator weights alone.

 ### Hyperparameters
-I based my hyperparameter selection on hyperparameters used in official StyleGAN implementations.
+I selected hyperparameters based on those used in official StyleGAN implementations.

 ## Performing Sanity Check Tests